8 Best Parks in Washington, D.C.

 4. Bartholdi Park (U.S. Botanic Garden)

 Just off the eastern end of the National Mall, across the street from the glasshouses of the U.S. Botanic Garden Conservatory, Bartholdi Park displays the U.S. Botanic Garden's outdoor collections.

-The two-acre park was created in 1932 and underwent a complete renovation in 2016, resulting in a garden that is both more sustainable and accessible to visitors.
+This park may only cover two acres, but the quality and variety of the botanic collections is impressive.
 In addition to beautiful ornamentals, like roses and other perennials, the park has many leafy trees with benches to rest upon in their shade.

 The central feature of Bartholdi Park is its cast-iron fountain, named the "Fountain of Light and Water" but more commonly referred to simply as Bartholdi Fountain.
 Created in 1875 by Frederic Auguste Bartholdi, the central sculpture weighs over 15 tons and stands at a height of 30 feet tall.
 It features three sea nymphs holding a basin lit by a dozen lamps, encircling the figures of children splashing the water that pours from a crenelated tower above them.
 At the nymphs' feet are turtles spitting water.

 If you're in the neighborhood after dark, be sure to check out the fountain while it is illuminated.
+This park has been recently updated to ensure that it's fully accessible to visitors of all abilities.

 Address: 245 First Street SW, Washington, D.C.